JoeThorntonLab/RH-RE_scanning/scripts/mutation_matrix_comparison/matrix_comparison.md

 ## Transition probability matrices: Comparing mutation matrices

-We are modeling the transition probabilities between DBD variant genotypes as a markov process of the form *P*(*i*, *j*)∝*ρ*<sub>*i**j*</sub> × *P*<sub>fix</sub>(*j*) where *ρ*<sub>*i**j*</sub> represents the mutation rate from genotype *i* to *j*.
-This rate can be specified in multiple ways but we will compare the transition matrices *P* generated via two specifications: - All single-step amino acid mutations to functional genotypes given the genetic code are accessible, with probability equal to the fraction of codons from amino acid *i* that can access amino acid *j* via single nucleotide mutations (mutational propensity: matrix type A/B). - All single-step amino acid mutations to functional genotypes given the genetic code are accessible, with probability proportional to the number of nucleotide changes that can encode each amino acid change (codon bias: matrix type C) - accounting for all the possible synonymous backgrounds.
+We are modeling the evolution between DBD variant genotypes as a markov process with transition probabilities of the form

+*P*(*i*, *j*)∝*ρ*<sub>*i**j*</sub> × *P*<sub>fix</sub>(*j*)

+where *ρ*<sub>*i**j*</sub> represents the mutation rate from genotype *i* to *j*.
+This rate can be specified in multiple ways but we will compare the transition matrices *P* generated via two specifications:

+-   All single-step amino acid mutations to functional genotypes given the genetic code are accessible, with probability equal to the fraction of codons from amino acid *i* that can access amino acid *j* via single nucleotide mutations (mutational propensity: matrix type A/B).
+-   All single-step amino acid mutations to functional genotypes given the genetic code are accessible, with probability proportional to the number of nucleotide changes that can encode each amino acid change (codon bias: matrix type C) - accounting for all the possible synonymous backgrounds.

 *Note:* *P*<sub>fix</sub>(*j*) are the same across all matrices, because it only depends on the imposed fitness function, which is the same in all cases.
 Any differences in *P*(*i*, *j*) is therefore due to differences in the mutation rates.

 ## Reading in data

+*Note:* The file `matrix_comparison.RData` was produced by running the R script `matrix_comparison.R` in the Midway3 computing cluster.

 ``` r
 load("./matrix_comparison.RData") # loading the matrices